greg7mdp/sparsepp/README.md

    ```

 2. When the user provides its own hash function, for example when inserting custom classes into a hash map, sometimes the resulting hash keys have similar low order bits and cause many collisions, decreasing the efficiency of the hash map.
-To address this use case, sparsepp provides an optional 'mixing' of the hash key (see [Integer Hash Function](https://gist.github.com/badboy/6267743) which can be enabled by defining the proprocessor macro: SPP_HASH_MIX.
+To address this use case, sparsepp provides an optional 'mixing' of the hash key (see [Integer Hash Function](https://gist.github.com/badboy/6267743) which can be enabled by defining the proprocessor macro: SPP_MIX_HASH.

 ## Example 2 - providing a hash function for a user-defined class